 & Human Behavior

 Our program is affiliated with Jefferson Medical College, one of the oldest and largest medical schools in the country and an institution rich with medical history.
-Established in 2007, Jefferson’s psychosomatic medicine program is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME) -- and one of forty such programs in the United States.
+Established in 2007, Jefferson’s psychosomatic medicine program is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME)

 We are committed to academic excellence and combine superior patient care, strong teaching, and quality research to achieve this.
 We provide you with an environment that encourages intellectual curiosity and stimulates your professional and personal development.

 Variety in the clinical experience: Jefferson offers subspecialty training opportunities in many areas of medicine.
 Over one year of training, you will rotate through 7 different clinical rotations at Thomas Jefferson University Hospital (TJUH).
 Fellows receive a wide variety of clinical experiences and see all patient population types.
 Fellows can pick 2 of their rotations in subspecialty areas of particular interest.
 We feel that this specific exposure during your fellowship prepares you well to work in your chosen area of subspecialty.

 Progressive leadership: We have 7 faculty who are boarded in psychosomatic medicine, and a total of 13 faculty.
 Fellows in psychosomatic medicine have a unique opportunity to interact with a wide variety of teachers.
 Our faculty are nationally recognized by the Academy of Psychosomatic Medicine, the national organization for consultation-liaison psychiatry, and can connect you with a vast network of practitioners and resources in psychosomatic medicine.
 Each faculty member is dedicated to specific aspects of the training program and both faculty and fellows are being developed into future program leaders.